Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Shinya Fukasawa for his help with the atmospheric neutrino code.
-This research is partly supported by a Grant-in-Aid for Scientific Research of the Ministry of Education, Science and Culture, under Grants No. 25105009, No. 15K05058, No. 25105001 and No. 15K21734.
+This research was partly supported by a Grant-in-Aid for Scientific Research of the Ministry of Education, Science and Culture, under Grant Nos.
+25105009, 15K05058, 25105001, and 15K21734.